Tonedeff: 2003–2006: Archetype and Lollapalooza

 While Tonedeff kept the fan base satiated with consistent releases, everything was leading up to his studio album, which was delayed a few times.
+On November 18, 2003, Tonedeff featured on Immortal Technique's song "Peruvian Cocaine".
 On April 5, 2005, Tonedeff released his first official full-length album, Archetype.
 The long-awaited album was met with acclaim from fans and reviewers alike.
 HipHop DX gave Archetype an 8/10, praising Tonedeff's versatility and calling him "among the finest this genre has to offer."
 In a review for IGN, Jim During seconded those sentiments, concluding "With one of the best flows in hip hop, Tondeff puts out a well-rounded debut."
 In support of Archetype, Tonedeff embarked on international tours for the next years, including the QN5 Spring Cleaning National Tour and a Scandinavian tour in 2006, and performing at Rock The Bells among many other festivals.

 Tonedeff received more national recognition when selected to perform at the August 2006 Lollapalooza festival in Chicago.
 He earned his nomination by garnering some of the highest vote totals throughout the "Last Band Standing" competition and finally selected as the winner after four rounds of celebrity-panel judging (which included Lollapalooza founder Perry Farrell of Jane's Addiction) and a live-performance round.
 Other performers at the event were Common, Kanye West, and Gnarls Barkley.

 Music journalist Jon Pareles of The New York Times wrote about Tonedeff's performance at Lollapalooza, noting that Tonedeff "has so many variations of rhythm and tone that his songs are enjoyable even without a rewind button to find out what they meant."